sjzeil/CoWeM/userReference/Public/buildingTheWebsite/buildingTheWebsite.md

 \eSidebar

 bbthin
-: Package the website as a that Blackboard module that can be imported into a Blackboard course.
+: Package the website as a Blackboard module that can be imported into a Blackboard course.
 Content included is

     * All links from the `Directory/navigation` document set are added